Stavros Lambrinidis

-Stavros Lambrinidis (Σταύρος Λαμπρινίδης; born 6 February 1962) is a Greek lawyer and politician who has served as the Ambassador of the European Union to the United States since March 2019.
-He previously served as the European Union Special Representative for Human Rights from 2012 to 2019 and Minister for Foreign Affairs from June 2011 to November 2011.
+Stavros Lambrinidis (Σταύρος Λαμπρινίδης; born 6 February 1962) is a Greek lawyer and politician, currently serving as Ambassador of the European Union to the United Nations.
+He was previously Ambassador of the European Union to the United States from March 2019 until December 2023, European Union special representative for human rights from 2012 to 2019 and Minister for Foreign Affairs in Greece from June 2011 to November 2011.

 Early life

 Lambrinidis was born in Athens on 6 February 1962.
 After graduating from the Athens College high school, Lambrinidis was admitted to the University of Chicago in 1980 and transferred to Amherst College in 1981, where he received his B.A. degree in economics and political science with the distinctions of magna cum laude, Phi Beta Kappa and a scholarship for the rest of his studies.
 He completed his education in 1988 with a J.D. degree from Yale Law School.

-At Yale University Lambrinidis worked as a teaching assistant in the School of Organization and Management, as well as managing editor of The Yale Journal of International Law.
+At Yale University, Lambrinidis worked as a teaching assistant in the School of Organization and Management and was the managing editor of The Yale Journal of International Law.

 Early career

-Lambrinidis trained in International Trade, Transactions and Arbitration, as a colleague of Lloyd Cutler (founder of Wilmer, Cutler & Pickering in Washington, D.C. and law advisor of the White House during Jimmy Carter's and Bill Clinton's Presidencies).
-He also served as president of the Committee for Human Rights in the Bar Association of Washington, D.C.
+Lambrinidis trained in international trade, transactions and arbitration, as a colleague of Lloyd Cutler (the founder of Wilmer, Cutler & Pickering in Washington, D.C. and law advisor of the White House during Jimmy Carter's and Bill Clinton's presidencies).
+He was also president of the Committee for Human Rights in the Bar Association of Washington, D.C..

 Lambrinidis's career in Greece started in 1994 as a special advisor to former Prime Minister of Greece and President of the Socialist International George A. Papandreou, and continued as the chief-of-staff of the Minister of Foreign Affairs during Theodoros Pangalos's post in the ministry in 1996.
 Between 1996 and 1999, he was secretary general of the Greek foreign affairs ministry responsible for diaspora Greeks.
 He subsequently became an Ambassador at Large of the Hellenic Republic and, in 2000, the director general of the International Olympic Truce Center (International Olympic Committee organization).

 During this period, Lambrinidis was a visiting lecturer at the International Olympic Academy in Athens, as well as a lecturer in the Diplomatic and Police Academies of Greece.
-He was also a guest speaker at the World Economic Forum in Davos, Switzerland in the years 2003 and 2004.
+He was also a guest speaker at the World Economic Forum in Davos, Switzerland, in 2003 and 2004.